List of people executed in the United States in 2006

-This is a list of people executed in the United States in 2006.
 Fifty-three people were executed in the United States in 2006.
 Twenty-four of them were in the state of Texas.
-One (Brandon Wayne Hedrick) was executed via electrocution.
+One (Brandon Wayne Hedrick) was executed via electrocution in Virginia.
 The states of California, Montana, Nevada, and North Carolina, have not carried out an execution since 2006, however, all four states still have capital punishment as a legal penalty.